PaulKinlan/paul.kinlan.me/content/en/2015-08-07-the-reverse-polyfill.markdown

-Maybe every "fundamental" new feature won't be able to implemented today in this way, but as more of the platform is exposed by primitives across the browser landscape, in my head at least, polyfills will become more prevelant, easier to implement and provide unified access to new capabilities that differentiate the web from native platforms.
+Maybe every "fundamental" new feature won't be able to implemented today in this way, but as more of the platform is exposed by primitives across the browser landscape, in my head at least, polyfills will become more prevalent, easier to implement and provide unified access to new capabilities that differentiate the web from native platforms.

 Service Worker and it's Network API's are a prime example of the Extensible Web in action.
-It can be managed in a way that enables the same declartive API that AppCache defines yet it provides all the raw primitives for building any number of more appropriate solutions for your web
+It can be managed in a way that enables the same declarative API that AppCache defines yet it provides all the raw primitives for building any number of more appropriate solutions for your web
-site: partical caching, intelligent caching, progressive offlining.
+site: partial caching, intelligent caching, progressive offlining.
 You name it, Service Worker can enable it for the network (and other platform features).

-We have a huge chunck of the web platform that wasn't built with the extensible web in mind.
+We have a huge chunk of the web platform that wasn't built with the extensible web in mind.

 So can we remove AppCache?
 Yes.
 If someone has built a "reverse [polyfill](http://stackoverflow.com/questions/6599815/what-is-the-difference-between-a-shim-and-a-polyfill)" for it.